EthereumCommonwealth/Roadmap/README.md

 User should always interact with FrontEnd contract.
 FrontEnd contract is firing events and invoking another contracts.
 Every third party service should watch FrontEnd as well.
 FrontEnd contract is `delegatecall`ing Library and performing invokes of DataBase to increase or decrease balances.
 Balances are stored in `Storage.sol` contract.
 If an error will be discovered in this contracts then only logical `Library.sol` should be replaced.
 Nothing will change for users and 3d party services.

 DEX token is a standard ERC223 token.

+FrontEnd contract contains a debugging function for replacement of logical `Library`.
+If 80% of token holders would decide to do it then they can change library.